How To Avoid These 7 Common Mistakes When Setting Up Your Online Referral Programme

 It didn’t happen overnight did it…!
 And, I’ll hazard a guess that you had to work hard with persistence to actually turn your goals into reality.

 Well… finding the right online referral partners is a similar process.
-However, the benefit here is that these particular “customers” are entrepreneurs who are looking to make a profit from a portfolio of merchants and so you have to compete favourably against other potential merchants on all aspects of your programme and present yourself as the best partner you can be.
+However, the benefit here is that these particular “customers” are entrepreneurs who are looking to make a profit from a portfolio of merchants.
+So you have to compete favourably against other potential merchants on all aspects of your programme and present yourself as the best partner you can be.

 As an illustration, I recently spoke to a merchant who told me that his online referral programme was generating such low returns that “it didn’t really work”.
-When I investigated further, I found some simple mistakes BUT ones that can crop up time and time again when we’re conducting Affiliate Programme Audits.
+When I investigated further, I found some simple mistakes.
+BUT ones that can crop up time and time again when we’re conducting Referral Programme Audits.